|Riding Style||All Mountain Freestyle|

 K2 Anagram 2011 - 2010 Review by The Good Ride

 The K2 Anagram is a good beginner Twin shaped snowboard despite the fact it has an extruded base.
 An extruded base is less expensive and more sturdy but a bit slower than the very common sintered base you see on most snowboards.
 The one positive is about an extruded base is that it doesn’t require consistent waxing and that makes it good for beginners.
 Another issue with extruded bases is they are a bit more difficult to repair.
-For 2011 the Anagram now has a very smooth rocker that makes for a catch free and stable ride.
+For 2011 the Anagram now has a very smooth rocker that makes for a catch-free and stable ride.
 K2 makes one of the better continuous rocker snowboards out there.
 It doesn’t have the pop or carving ability that the 2010 camber had but it performs better in powder and is a little more jib friendly.
 The Anagram has built in more tech than your average snowboard for this price.
 We’d like to see a little more edge hold but it’s still pretty good.
-So you loose a little speed, which is ok if you are a beginner/intermediate rider, but you get a board that has a good all around catch free performance.
+So you lose a little speed, which is ok if you are a beginner/intermediate rider, but you get a board that has a good all-around, catch-free performance.
 This is perfect for those that want to learn a bit of everything in the park and mountain.

 K2 Anagram Specs